 Shady Side Academy is affiliated with a number of off-campus semester programs for sophomores, juniors and seniors that combine rigorous academic classroom and field experience with a theme that focuses on exploring people’s connections with their environment.
-For the programs listed below, a student's SSA tuition is applied to the program’s tuition, although that may not cover all expenses.
+For the programs listed below, students are not charged SSA tuition while participating.
+Tuition for the off-campus program is paid directly to the program.
+Financial Aid received from SSA cannot be used to attend a semester program.
 Grades earned in these off-campus programs are treated as grades from Shady Side Academy and used to compute QPAs, honor status and prize eligibility.

 Students: You must fill out the Request for Leave of Absence by January 15 of the school year prior to the year you would like to participate in one of the semester programs.
 Submitting the request does not mean the request will be granted.

 Chewonki Maine Coast Semester (Maine)

 The Chewonki Semester School on the Maine Coast takes place mostly on a 400-acre setting of pine forests and pastures surrounded by a tidal estuary.
 A typical day might include morning classes, afternoon work detail on the farm, in the fields or in the wood lot, followed by an evening of group work/study or community involvement.
 Several weekends each semester include hiking, skiing or water activities and research utilizing natural resources of the area.
 Students apply during the sophomore year to attend in the fall or spring of the junior year.
 Learn more.